-Many people think that Australian Shepherds originate from Australia but this is not the case!
+Many people think that Australian Shepherds originated in Australia but this is not the case!

 This breed actually comes from the US, although the ancestors of Australian Shepherds likely came from across the globe.